cmdlhz/study_for_ver2/README.md

 By the way, do not store images in Django for creating a website for production.
 That's very inefficient.

+To run a development server, run `python manage.py runserver` in terminal.

 ## 2.3.
 Python/Django by Imagineer
 - - -